KumarChinn/node-search/README.md

 # Bloomreach - Node Search REST API

+#### Local setup
+Refer README.txt file for the local setup of the application

 ## Tasks
 ### 2.3 List nodes
 Improve AssessmentServlet to recursively find all the nodes under /content/documents/ and